 Cannellini beans are white Italian kidney beans, available in both dried and canned forms.
 Dried cannellini beans require soaking overnight before you cook them.
 Use the beans in salads, soups and stews or puree them for use in dips.

-Substituting Kidney Beans
+Substituting Kidney Beans for Cannellini Beans

-Kidney beans may affect the taste minimally if they are used whole in salads or soups instead of cannellini beans.
+Kidney beans may also affect the taste minimally if they're used whole in salads or soups instead of cannellini beans.
 Kidney beans won't work as well in recipes calling for pureed white beans because of the difference in creaminess and in color.

 Substituting Great Northern or white navy beans for the cannellini beans offers a better result in both taste, appearance and creaminess than using kidney beans as the substitute.